acteng/inspectorate_tools/manuals/route-check.md

 13.35 If you are assessing more than five junctions, a message will appear under the table to let you know that subsequent junctions are not included in the summary table.

-Results Export tab
+Results Export section

-13.36 This tab summarises all the quantitative and qualitative results from Route Check in a single tab.
+13.36 This section summarises all the quantitative and qualitative results from Route Check in a single section.
 You can use it as an authoritative review of Route Check showing the results from Route Check, along with any additional comments about potential policy conflicts and critical issues that Active Travel England believes should be further investigated to support the delivery of a quality route for people walking, wheeling and cycling.

-13.37 It contains all the same tables, charts and graphs in the Results Further Analysis tab, with the following additions:
+13.37 It contains all the same tables, charts and graphs in the Results Further Analysis section, with the following additions:

-- The Overview Table from the Results Summary tab.
+- The Overview Table from the Results Summary section.
 - A table listing any remaining policy conflicts from the Policy Conflict Log, including their reference ID, type and location information plus any comments and feedback.
 - A table listing any remaining critical issues from the Critical Issues Log, including